-Your golden retriever has basically claimed that wire crate as his throne — and honestly, it looks like a cage sitting right in your living room.
+Your golden retriever has claimed that wire crate as his throne – and it actually kind of looks like a cage sitting in your living room.

-You spent weeks finding the perfect throw pillows.
-You have a whole Pinterest board for this space.
-And then there’s that metal eyesore just… vibing in the corner.
+I spent weeks scouring the web for the perfect throw pillows.
+I even have a Pinterest board dedicated to this space.
+I also have that metal monstrosity in the corner of the room just vibing.

-I felt this so hard last year.
-My cousin Sarah has a lab mix, and her crate literally sat in front of her fireplace mantle — the one she’d spent months decorating.
-Every photo she took for her home tour, there it was.
+I felt so bad for my cousin Sarah last year when her lab mix was in the process of being trained.
+Her dog’s crate sat in front of her fireplace mantle where she had taken months to decorate.
+Every picture she took of her home tour, there it was!

-These 10 heartfelt designs turn that wire box into something that actually belongs in your home — cute enough to stay, sturdy enough for your pup.
+These 10 heartfelt designs will turn that wire box into something that would actually look good in your home.
+Cute enough to keep.
+Sturdy enough for your pup.

 #1: DIY Polka Dot Dog Crate Cover (The Cutest Den Your Pup Deserves)

-Okay so you know that moment when your golden’s crate looks like a wire cage plunked in the middle of your living room — and no amount of throw pillows nearby can make it not an eyesore?
-Yeah.
+Maybe you have one of those golden doodles in a crate that looks like a wire cage that was plopped down in the middle of your living room and no amount of throw pillows nearby will make it not an eyesore?
 I’ve been there.
-My cousin had the same situation with her dachshund, and honestly the crate was just sitting there, clashing with everything.
+My cousin did too and her dachshund’s crate was just sitting there clashing with everything else.

-This gray and white polka dot crate cover is the fix.
+This gray and white polka dot crate cover is the perfect fix.

 Materials & Tools: